Malaise Créole

-Malaise Créole is a term that was coined in the 1990s to describe the phenomenon of social exclusion by members of the Creole community on the island of Mauritius.
+Malaise Créole is a term that was coined in the 1990s to describe the phenomenon of social exclusion of members of the Creole community on the island of Mauritius by the rest of Mauritian society.
 The literal translation of the term is "Creole Uneasiness".

 Background

 Ethnographic research amongst Creoles in Mauritius has identified four main facets of the Malaise Créole phenomenon, in addition to the impact of colonialism and slavery: